 Below is a summary of the principal factors that make an investment in our common stock speculative or risky.
 This summary does not address all of the risks that we face.
-Additional discussion of the risks summarized in this risk factor summary, and other risks that we face, can be found below and should be carefully considered, together with other information in this Quarterly Report on Form 10-Q and our other filings with the SEC before making an investment decision regarding our common stock.
+Additional discussion of the risks summarized in this risk factor summary, and other risks that we face, can be found below and should be carefully considered, together with other information in this Quarterly Report on Form 10-Q and our other filings with the Securities and Exchange Commission (the "SEC") before making an investment decision regarding our common stock.
+Risk factors marked with an asterisk () below include a substantive change from or an update to the risk factors included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on March 18, 2022.